Front Range Fed

 Yes, cooking the pasta separately ensures it stays al dente and doesn't absorb too much liquid from the soup, keeping the brothier soup texture and preventing the pasta from becoming mushy.

-This pastina recipe is quickly becoming one of my favorite recipes and I'm sure this is going to be on repeat over the coming winter months.
+This chicken pastina recipe is one of my favorite sick-day soup recipes, and I'm sure this is going to be on repeat over the coming winter months, especially as cold season kicks in!

 penicillian soup (pastina soup) on spoon.